A shopping cart is the centerpiece of almost every e-commerce website.

 - etc.

-It is important to remember that, unlike Cart Calculation, a default add to cart strategy comes non-transactional.
-So, any changes made by before- and after add-to-cart hooks won’t be automatically reverted if their code or any code following them throws an exception.
+It is important to remember that, unlike Cart Calculation, a default add-to-cart strategy is non-transactional.
+So, any changes made by before- and after-add-to-cart hooks won’t be automatically reverted if their code, or any code following them, throws an exception.

-Each of these hooks provides beforeAddToCart implementation which may or may not be empty in the default configuration.
+Each of these hooks provides a beforeAddToCart implementation, which may or may not be empty in the default configuration.
 The hooks can be disabled via configuration (commerceservices.commerceaddtocartmethodhook.enabled=false).

 The order in which the hooks are executed is not strictly defined.
 If your logic depends on the order of hooks, you risk facing hard-to-detect and non-reproducible errors.

 [!]
-Avoid changing a cart state within before*Hook which is supposed to be revered in the after*Hook.
+Avoid changing the cart state within a before*Hook when those changes are supposed to be reverted in the after*Hook.
 These changes may not be reverted properly.

 [!]
-Check whether your cart-related hook classes throw exceptions and whether you need them executed in some predefined order.
+Check whether your cart-related hook classes throw exceptions and whether you need them executed in a predefined order.

 [!]
 Check what hooks are used in your configuration.
-You may be surprised to know that your list contains some non-relevant hooks.
-Some of SAP Commerce extensions inject the hooks automatically.
+You may be surprised to find that your list contains some non-relevant hooks.
+Some SAP Commerce extensions inject hooks automatically.

 - Adjusts product quantity.
-If a new quantity (together with the expected amount) exceeds what is in stock, the system will attempt to perform a partial addToCart.
+If a new quantity, together with the expected amount, exceeds what is in stock, the system will attempt to perform a partial

 [!]
 This functionality indirectly exposes product stock levels to a customer.
-A user can attempt to add, say, ten million items, just to challenge your system, and the number of items that will be actually added will reflect or correlate with the number of items available in stock.
-Probably you don’t want to expose this information.
-If so, you need to add validation to the quantity parameter which would compare what comes from the frontend against the maximum allowed quantity for your store.
-Alternatively, you can use product max order quantity to set the maximum allowed to be added per product code.
+A user can attempt to add, say, ten million items just to challenge your system, and the number of items that will actually be added will reflect or correlate with the number of items available in stock.
+You probably don’t want to expose this information.
+If so, you need to add validation to the quantity parameter to compare what comes from the frontend against the maximum allowed quantity for your store.
+Alternatively, you can use the product max order quantity to set the maximum allowed to be added per product code.

 - Merging same-code entries.
-It is used to handle adding the products already existing in the cart.
+It is used to handle adding products that already exist in the cart.

-The cart is set to “not calculated” state (isCalculated=false).
-This is a kind of a message to the cart calculation strategy to perform re-calculating the cart with the updated items.
+The cart is set to a “not calculated” state (isCalculated=false).
+This is a kind of message to the cart calculation strategy to recalculate the cart with the updated items.

 Creating a shopping cart object